Big City Family Fun

 The hospital ward creeps out adults and younger kids might want to skip it.
 Photo Credit: Catherine Parker

-This tour is especially creepy since the setting sun casts deep shadows throughout the prison.
-The lighting is limited and the hospital ward is particularly eery in the evening.
-It might be too scary for younger kids, my 9-year-old decided to skip this portion of the tour.
+The hospital ward is particularly eery in the evening, and the lighting is limited.
+It might be too scary for younger kids, so my 9-year-old decided to skip this portion of the tour.

 Lock the kids up when you tour Alcatraz with kids.

-Sometimes good kids go bad.
+Sometimes, good kids go bad.
 Photo Credit: Catherine Parker

 Best Beaches in California